khekrn/JDS/README.md

 # JDS
-Algorithms and Data Structures implemented in Java &amp; JVM.
+Algorithms and Data Structures implemented in Java.